devamitbera/magento2-add-cms-pages-to-menu/README.md

-### Add cms page to Magento default menu at left and right section
+### 1. Ability to add cms page to Magento default menu at left and right end.

+### 2. Ability to add Custom links to Magento default menu at left and right end.

 ![Menu](docs/static/frontend-enabled.png)